 Researchers also suspect that inflammation (excessive action of immune cells in the brain) plays an important role in the progression of Alzheimer's and is more than a side-effect of the disease, Hyman said.

-The brain changes associated with Alzheimer's may begin a decade or more before a person begins experiencing symptoms, Hyman said.
+The brain changes associated with Alzheimer's may begin a decade or more before a person begins experiencing symptoms, said Hyman.

 The most common early symptom of Alzheimer's is difficulty remembering newly learned information, such as recent conversations, events or people's names, according to the Alzheimer's Association.
 But not everyone has memory problems initially, and some people may first develop changes in their behavior, language difficulties or vision problems.